YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 IFNOTINIT, External Interface must first call GTM$INIT or M routine

-Run Time Error: This indicates that an external routine could not access a GT.M database library routine because it did not call the GTM$INIT library routine first.
-The GTM$INIT library routine initializes the YottaDB/GT.M run-time environment.
+Run Time Error: This indicates that an external routine could not access a YottaDB database library routine because it did not call the GTM$INIT library routine first.
+The GTM$INIT library routine initializes the YottaDB run-time environment.

-Action: Call GTM$INIT or a YottaDB/GT.M M routine before calling any other database access library routine.
+Action: Call GTM$INIT or a YottaDB M routine before calling any other database access library routine.

 -------------------
 IGNBMPMRKFREE